Elshitsa: Geography

 The village is situated in a hilly region at an altitude of 400–450 m, lying in the southern foothills of the central part of the Sredna Gora mountain range as it descends to the Upper Thracian Plain.
 It is located between the drainage basins of the rivers Luda Yana and Topolnitsa, both left tributaries of the Maritsa.
 The village falls within the temperate continental climatic zone.
 The soils are mainly cinnamon forest.

 Administratively, Elshitsa is part of Panagyurishte Municipality, located in the northwestern part of Pazardzhik Province.
 It has a territory of 53.721 km^{2}.
-It is situated almost half-way between the municipal seat Panagyurishte and the provincial center, the city pf Pazardzhik.
+It is situated almost half-way between the municipal seat Panagyurishte and the provincial center, the city of Pazardzhik.
 The closest settlements are the villages of Popintsi to the northeast, Levski to the east, Kalugerovo to the southeast, and Lesichovo to the west.
 It is served by a municipal road that branches off the second class II-37 road between Panagyuriste and Pazardzhik.